-Inner Roads now functions as a separate nonprofit entity, developed by the experienced former guides, therapist, and logistics coordinators with a mission to promote wellness through experiential opportunities and connection with the outdoors.
-Enthusiastically supported by our community and volunteers, our aim is to provide quality, affordable, and effective intervention for at-risk teens and their families.
+In 2018, Inner Roads was established as an independent nonprofit entity, developed by the experienced former guides, therapists, and logistics coordinators, with a mission to promote wellness through experiential opportunities and connection with the outdoors.
+Enthusiastically supported by our community and volunteers, our aim is to provide quality, affordable, and effective intervention for Montana's at-risk teens and their families.

 It is our mission to provide disadvantaged youth with affordable outdoor therapeutic experiences that accelerate growth, healing, and empowerment.